sxzhang25/cos529-finalproj/README.md

 (X) Write code to generate figures

-( ) Create and test simple and general one-shot tasks
+(X) Create and test simple and general one-shot tasks

+(X) Assess precision and recall for twin neural network